Ending Fuel Poverty

 - Millions of households are in debt due to unaffordable energy bills

-- People are still having their homes broken by energy companies to install prepayment meters without consent
+- People are still having their homes broken into by energy companies to install prepayment meters without consent

 - We are charged a higher price per unit of electricity the less we use, penalising those who are low users for economic or environmental reasons.